 It doesn’t matter how long you leave the catnip out, its effects only last so long.
 Most cats will feel it for only 10-15 minutes.
 They won’t be able to get the feeling again until about two hours later.

 Cats aren’t the only ones that can experience the soothing effects of this herb.
-Catnip tea is considered a great natural remedy for humans.
+Catnip tea is considered an excellent natural remedy for humans.
 It’s similar to chamomile and can help you prepare for sleep.
 It can also help relieve nausea and headaches.
-If tea isn’t your thing, a lot of health stores sell catnip capsules.
+If tea isn’t your thing, many health stores sell catnip capsules.

 Studies show catnip repels mosquitoes.
-When it’s fresh, it’s said to be 10 times more effective DEET.
-The problem is, the effects don’t last long, and it doesn’t work when applied to the skin.
-Growing catnip in your garden, however, is a great natural way to ward off buzzing pests.
+When it’s fresh, it’s said to be 10 times more effective than DEET.
+The problem is that the effects don’t last long, and it doesn’t work when applied to the skin.
+However, growing catnip in your garden is a great natural way to ward off buzzing pests.

-You can use catnip to help convince your cat to scratch their new scratching post instead of the furniture or to use the expensive new bed they’re doing their best to ignore.
+You can use a catnip to help convince your cat to scratch its new scratching post instead of the furniture or to use the expensive new bed that it’s doing its best to ignore.
 And when it’s put in toys, it can help cats stay active and get exercise.

 Big cats like lions, tigers, and jaguars can love catnip just as much as domestic cats.